-Sweet Potato and Black Bean Chili Tortilla Bowls
+Sweet Potato Black Bean Chili Tortilla Bowls

 I originally shared this recipe on October 5, 2013.
 I have updated the images and some of the text today.